J-hon/rest-api-ts/README.md

-# rest-api-ts

-A simple create post and authentication application built with Typescript, Express and MongoDB
+A simple authentication system built with Typescript, Express and MongoDB